1.2. SimBricks Orchestration

 Connect this NIC to a network simulator.

 To configure the workload and the software environment of nodes, use the classes NodeConfig and AppConfig.
 The former is passed to every host simulator and defines, for example, the networking configuration like IP address and subnet mask, how much system memory the node has, but also which disk image to run.
-You can read more about the latter under Add a Custom Image.
+You can read more about the latter under Images.

 The NodeConfig contains an attribute for an instance of AppConfig, which defines the workload or the concrete commands that are executed on the node.
 You can also override config_files() to specify additional files to be copied into the host.
 These are specified as key value pairs, where the key represents the path/filename inside the simulated guest system and the value is an IO handle of the file to be copied over.